chore(deps): update dependency numpy to v1.26.4 #16

 long time

-memory leak, and a fix of complex vector dotfor very large arrays.
+nested_itersmemory leak, and a fix of complex vector dotfor very large arrays.
 The Python versions supported for this release

 are 3.8-3.11.